rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Switches.md

 # Contactor Switch

 The Contactor Switch is intended for interrupting power on larger pieces of mains-powered equipment.
-Instead of switchng power directly, the Contactor Switch is meant to interface with a contactor that then switches power for the equipment.
+Instead of switching power directly, the Contactor Switch is meant to interface with a contactor that then switches power for the equipment.
 This can be a contactor installed specifically for ACS, but in most applications it is interfacing with a contactor that already exists in the equipment's control circuitry.

 The Contactor Switch has 2 inputs and 2 outputs; an input live and neutral, and an output live and neutral.
 The live and a neutral inputs supply the internal regulator, and when the Switch is activated, the input live is connected to the output live connection.
 The input neutral and output neutral are always connected, and is there for ease of wiring.